THE BUYING PROCESS

 However, if you are buying a re-sale property, usually you will just pay a holding deposit and then the full deposit usually around 5-10% of the sale price of the property, (the holding deposit would be deducted from this sum) and the balance is paid upon completion.
 All moneys are held by your solicitor, unless it is an off-plan purchase when it would generally be held by the builder.

-A solicitor will typically charge £600 – £1,000 for their services, to this you need to add the purchase tax (4% on the declared value of your property in Turkey (Increased from 3.3% to 4% in September 2012), accommodation tax, water and electricity connections charges, notary fee and translation fees.
+A solicitor will typically charge £600 for their services, to this you need to add the purchase tax (3% on the declared value of your property in Turkey (set to go back to 4% in October 2018), accommodation tax, water and electricity connections charges, notary fee and translation fees.